-The MAPR herbarium, founded in 1958, includes about 30,000 specimens of vascular plants, bryophytes, and fungi.
-Most of the collections are from Puerto Rico, Cuba, and the Dominican Republic; the herbarium is especially rich in collections from western Puerto Rico and the islands of the Mona Passage (Desecheo, Mona and Monito).
-The herbarium is located in the Biology building and is open to the university community and the general public.
+The MAPR herbarium, founded in 1958, includes about 40,000 specimens of vascular plants, bryophytes, and fungi.
+Most of the collections are from Puerto Rico, Cuba, and the Dominican Republic; the herbarium is especially rich in collections from western Puerto Rico and the islands of the Mona Passage (Desecheo, Mona, and Monito).
+It also includes collections from other geographical areas, including North America, Central America, South America and Europe.